b2l2l/boombeene/README.md

  2-Sending money between users function .

+ - Installation -
+  1- Upload the files to the main Directory .
+  2- Create a DATABASE .
+  3- Edit config/config.php with user/pass/database name
+  4- import Data.SQL to your database

+    Enjoy The Script

  we can Re-design or make any wishes come true with the script contact B@b2l2l.com